5 Lobby Amenities Every Build-to-Rent Community Needs

 Written by: Parcel Pending

-The lobby is often the first place a potential resident will see when they you’re your build-to-rent property.
-When designed and furnished correctly, it’s a chance to make a strong first impression.
+The lobby is often the first place a potential resident will see when they tour a multifamily property or apartment building.
+When an apartment lobby is designed and furnished correctly, it’s a chance to make a strong first impression to prospective residents.
 And, as the saying goes, “you only get one opportunity to impress.”

-No matter the size of the building or the budget, there are simple design concepts and apartment amenities that can be added to provide a welcoming entrance for both residents and visitors alike.
+No matter the size of your apartment building or budget, there are a number of simple apartment lobby interior design concepts and apartment amenities that can be added to provide a welcoming entrance for current residents, prospective residents, and visitors alike.

-Below, we’ll discuss the most effective resident retention ideas and tell you what every build-to-rent community needs in order to bring in future residents and retain current residents.
+Below, we’ll discuss the most effective resident retention ideas and tell you which interior design principles every multifamily community needs in order to attract future residents and retain current residents.

-While apartments themselves require uniformity and basic needs, lobbies provide an opportunity for creativity (both aesthetically and with the features integrated).
+While resident rooms require uniformity and basic needs, lobbies provide an opportunity for creativity (both aesthetically and with the features integrated).
 It’s a chance to stand out and present the face, style, and feel of the complex.
 When done right, it can give the property curb appeal and make it stand out.
 Per the Cooperator:

-Here are five lobby amenities that build-to-rent communities can implement to improve the current and prospective resident experience.
+Here are five lobby amenities that multifamily communities can implement to improve the current and prospective resident experience.

 Make it a Group Effort

-A lobby should be more than just an attractive greeting area.
+A lobby should be more than just a pretty greeting area.
 As Brick Underground writes, “while beautiful communal spaces are certainly not a bad thing for a building to have, don’t forget that you’re not designing the lobby purely for its aesthetic value: the area will get a lot of use, and should fit in with the building as a whole.”

 If a full remodel is in the works, it may be worth talking to residents and seeing what they’d like in the floor space.
 Polling can help determine which features or designs appeal to the most people.